martial/ofxArtool5/README.md

 ofxArtool5
 =====================================

-OpenFrameworks addon wrapping the functionalities of ArtoolKit 5.
+OpenFrameworks addon wrapping the functionalities of ArtoolKit 5.4 This fork provides only NFT based AR
-At the moment it provides :

-- Marker based AR
-- NFT based AR

 Licence
 -------